MaryGrace Stewart, President

 Amy Duke has been a gifted/talented teacher and program coordinator at the Ottoson Middle School in Arlington for almost 20 years.
-She has been a member of the MAGE Board for the past four years, and has enjoyed the opportunity to work with others advocating for this special group of children.
-Amy has taken on many responsibilities for our organization, coordinating the Arlington Parents Forum in February for the past 3 years, serving as events coordinator, stepping up our efforts to gain Sponsors, doing the work to obtain our swags, and much more.
+She has been a member of the MAGE Board for the past four years and has enjoyed the opportunity to work with others advocating for this special group of children.
+Amy has taken on many responsibilities for our organization, coordinating the Arlington Parents Forum in February for the past 3 years, serving as an events coordinator, stepping up our efforts to gain Sponsors, doing the work to obtain our swags, and much more.

 Liaison to Gifted and Talented Organizations

 Michelle Barmazel is an advocate for the highly gifted.
 A former McKinsey consultant, she has an MBA from Stanford and a BA from UCLA.
 She recently earned an MPA from Harvard Kennedy School’s mid-career program with a focus on gifted education policy.
 While there she was asked to speak at the TEDx HGSE conference on “Why gifted may not be what you think.”
 She is a founder of Gifted Research and Outreach (GRO), a new non-profit that focuses on research on the highly gifted.
 Michelle sits on several boards including NFTE and is the current chair of PG Retreat.
 She lives in Boston and is the mother of 3 highly gifted children, one of whom she guided through three years of homeschooling.
 Michelle has sponsored meetings and events for MAGE at her home, provided many connections with organizations and individuals in gifted education, and recently negotiated a substantial donation from the producers of the movie "Gifted."